Saint Ambrose University logo

 1908

-Institution officially renamed St. Ambrose College.
+Institution's name officially changed to St. Ambrose College.

 1924

-Night school classes were inaugurated.
+Night school classes inaugurated.

 1931

-First session of summer school was held.
+First session of summer school held.

 WWII